uerten/jekyll-klise/about.md

 ---
-title: Colophon
+title: About
 permalink: /about/
 layout: page
-excerpt: Hello peeps, I'm student of computer science from Banyuwangi, living in Jogjakarta.
-This blog for documentation about my programming journey, running on jekyll, hosting on netlify and using my own simple theme.
+excerpt: This blog is for documentation about my thought journey.
 comments: false
 ---

-He's a student from Banyuwangi, living in Jogjakarta. the blog for documentation about his programming 🎒 journey, running on jekyll, hosting on [now.sh](http://now.sh) and using his own theme, he name it <a href="https://github.com/piharpi/jekyll-klise" target="_blank" rel="noopener">klisé</a>, he also loves to learning web technology; but he often forgot, that a reason why him doing the writing.
+Hey there!
+Welcome to my blog, I'm working in tech consultancy and mainly focused on manufacturing and supply chain domain.
+I have a strong interest in the intersection of technology and industry, and am particularly focused on identifying and developing practical use cases that can drive operational efficiency.

+On this page, you will find a collection of all the news, thoughts, and opinions that I have shared over the years.
+As someone who is deeply passionate about staying up-to-date on the latest trends and developments in the field, I am always looking for ways to share my insights and expertise with others

+Some buzzwords related to me:
+Industrial IoT, Industry 4.0, Data Analytics, Solutions Architecture, Business Analysis

-If you have a question about him or else, just send a letter to him.
+If you have a question about me or anything else, just ping me on any of the platforms below:

-You can [report](http://github.com/piharpi/jekyll-klise/issues/new) if there is an broken link(s) or somethings else.

-**may u needs ✨**

 - {{ site.author.email }}
 - github.com/{{ site.author.github }}
+- linkedin.com/{{ site.author.linkedin }}